 According to the nature of the services you wish to provide, the size of your company and your own personal management preferences, it is important to understand the different types of companies and/or legal entities that exist in El Salvador.

 Our team of experts can assist you in making informed decisions that perfectly suit your business model, providing support with legal assistance and with the steps involved with a company incorporation.
-For any queries that you may have, please do not hesitate to get in contact with Diego at [email protected].
+For any queries that you may have, please do not hesitate to get in contact with us and learn about ways we can help your company in El Salvador.

 Interested in doing business in Latin America?
 Watch this short video below to learn more.